JonasPrimbs/movesense-ble-ecg-firmware/README.md

 ninja dfupkg
 ```

 which places the OTA package named *movesense_dfu.zip* in the build folder.
-You can then use our [Android Sample App](https://bitbucket.org/suunto/movesense-mobile-lib) to updater the firmware on your Movesense sensor over Bluetooth.
+You can then use our [Android Sample App](https://bitbucket.org/suunto/movesense-mobile-lib) to update the firmware on your Movesense sensor over Bluetooth.

 ### Updating sensor with programming JIG ###